 Why does this matter?
 Because many of the new skills you are likely to need to advance in your career involve technology.
 The truth is, you’re better at adapting to it than you realize, so why not just embrace it and stop placing artificial limits on what you can do?

 Your skillset is too specialized to be applicable to any job other than the one you have.
 It took you a long time to master your current work tasks, why would you hit the reset button now?

 So, if you’re feeling stuck in your job, get moving!
-Most of the obstacles you’re imagining are just that – imagined.
-There are a lot of possibilities out there, and a lot of organizations like WGU, that are here to help you get where you want to go.
+Most of the obstacles you’re imagining are just that; imagined.
+There are a lot of possibilities out there and a lot of organizations like WGU that are that are here to help you get where you want to go.